fourier/qlangassist/README.md

 QLangAssist
 ===========
-'''QLangAssist''' is a simple utility which helps you to learn new words while studying foreign language.
+**QLangAssist** is a simple utility which helps you to learn new words while studying foreign language.
 It provides you with a window with multiple choices of translation for a particular word.
 When you have finished your testing it presents you with a dialog with a list of mistakes you've made during the test.

-You should create a custom dictionary in your favorite plain text editor before using the program. ''Use the UTF-8 encoding for the dictionary file!''
+You should create a custom dictionary in your favorite plain text editor before using the program. *Use the UTF-8 encoding for the dictionary file!*

 The dictionary format is quite simple :
 <pre>